- Acupuncture Therapeutics1224 East Green St. #100

 Katarina Ryan is a highly knowledgeable and experienced acupuncturist.
 She made me feel instantly comfortable and safe in my treatment and really listens to my issues and concerns.
 And she works in a very complementary way with the other treatments I’m getting for my condition.

-...
-Read more »First time experiencing Acupuncture and in just a few weeks it has worked wonders on a shoulder problem that I had been trying to address for a very long time.
-Katarina is very professional and even with all of the covid issues I felt very comfortable being in the office
+Nadine N.First time experiencing Acupuncture and in just a few weeks it has worked wonders on a shoulder problem that I had been trying to address for a very long time.
+Katarina is very professional and even with all of the covid issues I felt very comfortable being in the office and getting treatments.
+I would recommend Katarina to anyone

 Latest Articles: